CSSA-AEI/elections-frontend/README.md

 3. Read over all the `en.json` and `fr.json` files and make sure that the election dates are properly included (**no "\_\_\_" underscores left anywhere**).

-4. Verify that the environment variables are correctly set up in the Production Environment of the elections-backend Heroku Application (https://dashboard.heroku.com/apps/cssaaei-elections-fe/settings).
+4. Verify that the environment variables are correctly set up in the Production & Development Environments of the [elections-frontend Heroku Pipeline](https://dashboard.heroku.com/pipelines/6a561515-c587-4924-a53d-c787f75db2ce).